 - Only low- or middle-income country (LMIC) institutions are eligible.

 - Income categories are defined by The World Bank Country and Lending Groups.

-- Country eligibility for Fogarty International Training Grants applies (See in link below)
+- Country eligibility for Fogarty International Training Grants applies

-- Candidates must be LMIC citizens.
+- Candidates or applicants must be Low or Middle Income Country citizens.

 - Candidates are required to have both U.S. and LMIC primary mentors.

 - Research should take place primarily in the Low or Middle Income Country.

 - Individuals who have already received independent research funding are not eligible for application and participation.